canadaclub/canadaclub.github.io/events.md

 ## Upcoming events for 2023

 - May 10th lunch at Beaulieu Restaurant, 11:45
-- May Bike Ride
+- May Bike Ride - to be organized
-- 4th June, 5p.m.
+- 10th June, 5p.m.
 Upstage performance at the Remise (Laupenstrasse)
 - July 2nd Canada Day Picnic
 - August 26th Afternoon BBQ in Münsingen
 - September 16th or 17th Club Hike